upc-ghs/gpkde/README.md

  - [Microsoft Visual C++ Redistributable](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170)

-**Note**: The windows executable `gpkdesp.exe` is built with `/DREAL32` which requires less memory specially for large three dimensional problems.
-This option is enabled by default in the Visual Studio solution/project files and can be disabled by leaving empty the field `Project>Properties>Fortran>Preprocessor>Preprocessor Definitions`.
+**Note**: The windows executable `gpkdesp.exe` is built with single precision floating point (`/DREAL32`) which requires less memory specially for large three dimensional problems.
+This option is enabled by default in the Visual Studio solution/project files and can be disabled at Configuration Manager by leaving empty the field `Project>Properties>Fortran>Preprocessor>Preprocessor Definitions`.
 The executable `gpkde.exe` is built with double precision floating point.

 ## Command line interface